djdunc/djdunc.github.io/_posts/2025/2025-08-10-tasmota2zigbee.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/pseudonomad/54712630306/in/datetaken/" title="Sonoff ZB Bridge Pro"><img src="https://live.staticflickr.com/65535/54712630306_e4dcab4897_c.jpg" width="100%" alt="Sonoff ZB Bridge Pro"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-I spent way too long trying to get this simple Zigbee sensor working with Tasmota and MQTT.
-Initially got it all workign in about 10 minutes but then found that it wasn't quite configured in a way that would work for me (all readings are sent to a singel SENSOR topic).
+I spent way too long trying to get a simple Zigbee sensor working with Tasmota and MQTT using a Sonoff Zigbee Bridge.
+Initially got it all working in about 10 minutes but then found that it wasn't quite configured in a way that would work for me (all readings are sent to a single SENSOR topic).
 I thought it would be simple to configure it to send each sensor reading to its own topic but it took me a while to figure out how to do this.
 The notes below are for my future self and anyone else who might find them useful.

 <!--more-->